superfactotum/Didactic-Database-Cluster/README.md

 To apply the yml files and create the CRs use kubectl

-- kubectl apply -f file
+- kubectl apply -f file.yml